Kara4Sea/Pewlett-Hackard-Analysis/README.md

 ## Results

 * Retirment Title - Details all employees with upcoming retirement dates who are still with the company and their current titles.
+* Unique Titles - Most current list of employees up for retirement with most recent title.
-* List consolidating employee count per title of all positions up for retirement.
+* Retiring Titles - List consolidating employee count per title of all positions up for retirement.
 This allows us to see how many at each position will need to be backfilled during the silver tsunami.
     * Senior Engineer - 25916	positions to open
     * Senior Staff - 24926	positions to open
     * Engineer - 9285	positions to open